Human-Conscious Software

 Firefox

 Firefox’s tracker blocker runs silently in the background, stopping over 6 trillion attempts without bothering the user.
-No pop-ups.
+No pop ups.
 No interruptions.
-Calm technology doesn’t need applause, it just works.
-When software protects without demanding attention, it restores a sense of safety and space.

 UK Government

-The UK Government rewrote its digital services using short, simple language.
+The UK Government rewrote its digital services pages using short, simple language.
 Avoidable calls dropped by 9%, saving millions annually.
-Plain English is more than a style choice, it’s infrastructure.
-Clarity reduces confusion, builds trust, and respects the reader’s time.
-Speed without understanding is just noise.

 Circle